-Myanmar's civilian, military leaders meet, vow to 'crush' Rakhine rebels
+Myanmar's civilian, military leaders meet, vow to "crush" Rakhine rebels

 “The president’s office has instructed the military to launch an operation to crush the terrorists,” Zaw Htay told a news conference in the capital, Naypyitaw.

-While Suu Kyi is barred from being president by a military-drafted constitution, Win Myint is a loyalist and she is seen as de facto leader of the civilian government, while the military remains in charge of security.
+While Suu Kyi is barred from being president by a military-drafted constitution, Win Myint is a loyalist.
+Suu Kyi is seen as de facto leader of the civilian government, while the military remains in charge of security.

 The insurgents killed 13 policemen and wounded nine in attacks on four police posts on Friday, as Myanmar celebrated Independence Day, state media reported.